You just started setting up your business Pinterest profile and are asked to claim your website.

-You’ll want this to consist of others pins (here’s why) and fresh content from you (read how to easily create new content for Pinterest).
+You’ll want this to consist of other pins (here’s why) and fresh content from you (read how to easily create new content for Pinterest).

-Third, you want to create quality pins which get clicks to your website.
-Clicks to your website is what’s going to get you new leads and sells, so making sure your Pins are leading to clicks, is key to success with Pinterest.
+Third, you want to create quality pins that get clicks to your website.
+Clicks to your website are what’s going to get you new leads and sales, so making sure your Pins are leading to clicks, is key to success with Pinterest.
 This post will help you learn how to create pins for Pinterest.

 Fourth, you need to implement good SEO and keywords.
-Your SEO and keywords allows Pinterest to know what your pins are about and to share them in the specific search feeds.
+Your SEO and keywords allow Pinterest to know what your pins are about and to share them in the specific search feeds.

 Sometimes it can be hard to figure out which ones are best, where to put them, and how to use them for the best growth and strategy.
 This class will teach you all of that.

-At first it can see overwhelming, but with this shorti video you’ll be able to get claim your website on Pinterest and develop a strategic strategy to maximize your growth and continue to get qualified leads on your email list.
+At first, it can seem overwhelming, but with this short video, you’ll be able to get claim your website on Pinterest and develop a strategic strategy to maximize your growth and continue to get qualified leads on your email list.